mixpanel/framesg/README.md

 });
 ```
 The first argument is the window/iframe to communicate with (typically `window.parent` within an iframe, and `iframeEl.contentWindow` within a parent where `iframeEl` is the iframe's DOM element).
-The second argument (`'my-channel'` in the example above) is a user-supplied namespace.
+The second argument (`'my-app'` in the example above) is a user-supplied namespace.
 The third argument is an object mapping endpoint names to handler functions.

 Send a message to another frame:
 ```javascript